zamfi/html-css-javascript/README.md

 > **Exercises**
 >
 >1.
 Style these comments so they look good.
 (What looks good is up to you!)
+Remember that you can move stuff around using absolute positioning and `left` and `right` declarations.
 >2.
 Add a new comment to the list.
 >3.
 Add an avatar image to each comment.
->4. **Challenge**: add a comment input section!
+>4. **Challenge**: add a comment input section.

 ### Alternative Project / Homework

-If you're feeling confident, get started on creating a portfolio page for yourself!
+Once you're feeling confident, get started on creating a portfolio page for yourself!
+What high-level containers will you need?
+Perhaps a div for each piece?
+Then an image and some details inside?
+Links?